ShengzhiLuo/voice-controlled-photo-album-on-aws/README.md

 	d.
 Implement the indexing Lambda function (LF1):
 		i.
 Given a S3 PUT event (E1) detect labels in the image, using Rekognition  (“detectLabels” method). ii.
+Use the S3 SDK’s headObject method 7 to retrieve the S3 metadata created at the object’s upload time.
+Retrieve the x-amz-meta-customLabels metadata field, if applicable, and create a JSON array (A1) with the labels. iii.
 Store a JSON object in an ElasticSearch index (“photos”) that references the S3 object from the PUT event (E1) and an array of string labels, one for each label detected by Rekognition.

 			Use the following schema for the JSON object: